 To address the impact of delays on safety, recent works extend CBFs to input-delayed linear \cite{Jankovic2018} and nonlinear systems \cite{Singletary2020, Molnar2022} using state prediction-based feedback controller \cite{Karafyllis2017}.
 For more complex cases, the robust safety-critical control scheme that considers known input delay and additional disturbances is proposed to ensure safety guarantees, and the scheme is efficiently demonstrated with a connected automated vehicle control system example \cite{Tamas2022ISSwithInputDelay}.
 However, these works assumed that the input delay was already known.
 For unknown input delay, integral quadratic constraints techniques to bound the disturbances caused by the delay are integrated with a CBFs-based controller \cite{Seiler2022}, which is extended to a tube-based CBF to establish robustness with respect to the unknown input delays \cite{Quan2023}.
 The recent work, delay adaptive CBFs (DaCBFs) \cite{YK2024ECC} combine delay estimation and CBFs to achieve robustness against worst-case uncertainties in state prediction and unknown input delay.
 Nevertheless, the proposed controller is too conservative.

 One promising way to decrease conservatism is to use disturbance observers.
 Several works have recently proposed to estimate external disturbances and then compensate for them directly.
-An estimation error quantified observer, the general version of traditional state observers, is combined with a function approximation technique \cite{Huang2001FAT} and CBFs to ensure safety in the presence of the state uncertainty \cite{Wang2022ACC_EEQ}.
+An estimation error quantified observer, the general version of state observers, is combined with a function approximation \cite{Huang2001FAT} and CBFs to ensure safety in the presence of the state uncertainty \cite{Wang2022ACC_EEQ}.
 A high-gain disturbance observer is also designed to estimate the impacts of Lie derivatives on unknown disturbances with an exponentially decreasing error bound, which is used to achieve safety in a CBF-based controller \cite{Ersin2022}.
 An extension of work \cite{Ersin2022} proposes a stricter error bound condition that includes transient errors by considering the initial condition of the observer, which results in less conservatism \cite{AlanDOBCBF2023}.
 In \cite{Wang2023}, a nonlinear disturbance observer proposed by \cite{Chen2004DOB} is integrated with a robust CBF, which reduces the conservatism.
-While disturbance observers have been combined with various safe controllers to decrease inherent conservatism, they have not yet been effectively applied to systems with unknown input delays.
+However, disturbance observers have not yet been effectively applied to systems with unknown input delays.